Inquiries can be directed to 716-645-2939 or email@example.com.

-Nominations must be made by a postdoctoral scholar at UB, Roswell Park Cancer Institute, Research Institute on Addictions, or Hauptman-Woodward Institute, using the official online form.
-Postdoctoral scholars may make only one nomination per year.
+Nominations must be made by a postdoctoral scholar at UB, Roswell Park Cancer Institute, Research Institute on Addictions, or Hauptman-Woodward Institute, and are limited to one nomination per postdoc, per year.
+Nominations will be collected in the fall semester and winners will be selected in the spring semester.

-The recipient of the award will be chosen by the Distinguished Postdoc Mentor Award Selection Committee, chaired by Luis Colón and will also consist of faculty and postdocs.
-The award recipient will be recognized with a plaque at the Postdoctoral Research Symposium.
+The recipient of the award will be chosen by the Distinguished Postdoc Mentor Award Selection Committee, which will consist of faculty and postdocs.

 |2018||Peter F. Biehl ||Anthropology|